LilyAsFlora/Ririi/README.md

 #### Chaī: neutral

-_Chaī agresh sām?_ — Do you trust me?

 #### Chou: expecting "yes"

-_Chou pasho chān?_ — That's true, right?

 #### Chao: expecting "no"

-_Chao pashuo tomjisushkām?_ — That's not a flamethrower, is it?

 ### Negation

 To negative a sentence, add particle _ja_ (lit. "no") before the verb.

-_Em ja sūja amani groam._ — He did not make that noise.

 ### Conjunctions

-Conjunctions work similarly to English, with the addition of distinguishment between exclusive and inclusive.
+Conjunctions have the addition of distinguishment between exclusive and inclusive.

 _X chi Y_ means you may have X or Y or both.

 _Chi X chi Y_ means you can have only either X or Y, not both.

-## Orthography

-Undefined.
-Rirī currently uses the Latin alphabet.

 ## Examples